 These basic ground almond pancakes are quick and easy to make.
-They make a thicker cakey textured pancake, like a Scotch or American style pancake.
-Super filling and packed with protein and natural fats and much less carbs than traditional flour pancakes, they’re also naturally gluten free!
+They make a thicker, cakey-textured pancake, like a Scotch or American-style pancake.
+Super filling and packed with protein, natural fats, and much fewer carbs than traditional flour pancakes, they’re also naturally gluten-free!

-Avoid adding honey, or other syrups which contain natural sugars.
-If adding fruit, opt for small amounts of berries, or cherries which are lower in natural sugars.
-You can of course add things like Greek, almond, coconut, or soya yogurt, cream, nuts and seeds.
-Or if you love Nutella, why not make a batch of my sugar free homemade Nutella?
+Avoid adding honey or other syrups that contain natural sugars.
+If adding fruit, opt for small amounts of berries or cherries, which are lower in natural sugars.
+You can add things like Greek, almond, coconut, soya yoghurt, cream, nuts and seeds.
+Or if you love Nutella, why not make a batch of my sugar-free homemade Nutella?

 - 100 grams ground almonds